susie-svds/grunt-docco-dir/README.md

 Docco takes a list of files and then generates documents based on all those files.
 If two or more files have the same name then docco overwrites one of the files.

 This plugin creates separate directories for the files based on the real directory.
 So if a file is in src/common/foo it will end up in a directory called src.common.foo.
-This will allow 2 files with the same name to continue to exist.
+This will allow 2 or more files, with the same name, in different directories, to get documentation generated for both with no issues.
 This means you can have a widgets/Base.js and common/Base.js and neither will get overwritten.
 This plugin also creates an actual index.html page.
 In a future version of this plugin, that index will be customizable.

 ## Getting Started
 Install this grunt plugin next to your project's [grunt.js gruntfile][getting_started] with: `npm install grunt-docco-dir --save-dev`